statcourses/statcourses.github.io/sscmRprogramming/index.md

 This course might be benfecial for a wide range of participants e.g., statisticians, biologists, clinicians and postgraduate students.

+## Prerequisite
 THIS COURSE IS AN INTEGRATED PART FOR THE [INTRODUCTION TO R](sscmIntro-to-R) COURSE.
 IT IS ASSUMED THAT ALL PARTIIPANTS HAVE THE KNOWLEDGE COVERED BY THAT COURSE.

 ## Course outline